ALEXGREENCH/JasmineIM/icq-server/README.md

 This is **not** a full implementation of the ICQ OSCAR protocol.
 It only serves as a simple local testing tool and a foundation for future features (like expanding to a mesh network).

+## MD5 authentication notes

+The Android client now supports both the regular MD5 login sequence and an older variant referenced from the 2003 OSCAR specification.
+The old scheme (`md5_old`) sends the same TLV set as the XOR login but uses an MD5 hash of the password instead of the "roasted" representation.
+The current Go server only implements the plain XOR variant.
+Support for the MD5 methods may be added in the future.